redkite-labs/redkitecms-docs/book/security.rst

 Users and roles definition
 --------------------------

-RedKite CMS exploits the Symfony2 security layer to secure the backend editor and provides an high-level interface to manage users and roles.
+RedKite CMS exploits the Symfony2 security layer to secure the backend editor and it provides a high-level interface to manage users and roles.

-A user is someone who can access to the backend, providing an username and a password.
+A user is someone who can access to the backend, providing a username and a password.

 A role defines the rights a user has on the available resources.

-A user must have a role and this role grants or deny the access to a particular resource.
+A user must have a role and this role grants or denies the access to a particular resource.

 .. note::